asarkytbayev/Database-Management-Systems-Project/README.md

 - **Util.java** - This file contains functions for printing Product, InventoryRecord, TheOrder, and OrderRecord in the database.

 ### Data Sets
 - **products.txt** - This file contains products data for testing purpose.
+File is organized into following columns: Product name, description, SKU, Quantity in stock, and price

+All customer files are organized into following columns: Product SKU, Price, Quantity customer wants to buy, Customer name, address, state, country and postal code, order date and shipment date
 - **customer1.txt** - This file contains data of customer Azamat Sarkytbayev's first order with a single kind of item.

 - **customer2.txt** - This file contains data of customer Philip Gust's order with two kinds of items.